Flame robin

 The flame robin (Petroica phoenicea) is a small passerine bird native to Australia.
 It is a moderately common resident of the coolest parts of south-eastern Australia, including Tasmania.
 Like the other two red-breasted Petroica robins—the scarlet robin and the red-capped robin—it is often simply called the robin redbreast.
 Like many brightly coloured robins of the Petroicidae, it is sexually dimorphic.
 Measuring 12–14 cm long, the flame robin has dark brown eyes and a small thin black bill.
 The male has a brilliant orange-red chest and throat, and a white patch on the forehead above the bill.
 Its upper parts are iron-grey with white bars, and its tail black with white tips.
 Female coloration is a muted grey-brown.
 Its song has been described as the most musical of its genus.

 The position of the flame robin and its Australian relatives on the passerine family tree is unclear; the Petroicidae are not closely related to either the European or American robins, but appear to be an early offshoot of the Passerida group of songbirds.
 The flame robin is predominantly insectivorous, pouncing on prey from a perch in a tree, or foraging on the ground.
 A territorial bird, the flame robin employs song and plumage displays to mark out and defend its territory.
-Classified by BirdLife International as least concern.
+It is classified by BirdLife International as least concern.